Sign Permits and Regulations

 Richmond Sign Bylaw No.9700 regulates the size, design and location of exterior signage.
 Regulated signage includes awning, banner, canopy, changeable copy, fascia, and freestanding, home based business, window, mansard roof, marquee, multi-tenant residential, projected image, projecting, under canopy, and construction signs as well as signage promoting the sale or lease of real estate and directional signs on private properties.

 Richmond is a multicultural and inclusive community providing businesses with opportunities in a culturally diverse market.
 To promote community harmony, it is encouraged that 50% of the sign’s content be in English.

-The Sign Bylaw does not:
+The Sign Bylaw does not apply to: